Answers To Your DUI And Traffic Violations Questions

 Also, do keep in mind that jail time is not your only concern.
 A DUI conviction can result in a large number of other penalties, including fines, court costs, community service, license suspension, license reinstating fees, participation in an alcohol assessment program or treatment, and attendance at a victim impact panel.

-What Happens If I Was Involved In An Accident At The Time I Was Charged With Dui?
+What Happens If I Was Involved In An Accident At The Time I Was Charged With DUI?